ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Use `--help` to see more options.

-__In Drozer, you cannot pass arrays, lists, objects, etc., in intet extras due to the console line interface (CLI) limitations, but the same can be done if you build your own "malicious" PoC app.__
+__In Drozer, you cannot pass arrays, array lists, class objects, etc., in intet extras due to the console line interface (CLI) limitations, but you can in [Malware APK](https://github.com/ivan-sincek/malware-apk#intent).__

 ### Content Providers